sineverba/cfhookbash/README.md

 ## Post deploy
 You can find in `hook.sh` a recall to another file (`deploy.sh`).
-Here you can write operation different, for every domain.
+Here you can write different operation to execute **AFTER** every successfull challenge.

+You have a stub file `deply.config.sh`.

 Usage:
 ```
 copy deploy.config.sh deploy.sh && rm deploy.config.sh && nano deploy.sh